Aju100/engineering-education/articles/lets-learn-about-osi-layer-model/index.md

 The model uses layers to help give a visual description of what is going on with a particular networking system.
 This can help network managers narrow.

 ### Functions of the OSI Layers
-There are seven OSI layers.
-Each layer has different functions.
-Each layer is assigned a particular task.
+There are total seven OSI layers.
+Each layer has unique functions and is assigned a particular task.
 OSI model divides the whole task into seven smaller and manageable tasks.
 Each layer is self-contained so that tasks assigned to each layer can be performed independently.
-A list of seven layers are given below:
+A comprehensive list of those layers are given below:

 <img src="./osi.png">